census-bds/disaster-tool/README.md

 ### Running the data pipeline

 1. If needed, update the list of counties specified in `affected_counties.csv`: the current list contains the counties eligible for FEMA's highest level of disaster assistance for Hurricane Ian.
 Counties should be listed with their name only, e.g. Miami-Dade County FL should be listed as Miami-Dade.
 2. Run the scripts in the `etl/` subdirectory in ascending order, beginning with 0.
-Note that `6_tests.R` contains tests for invalid values *and* tests for key values in the final viz product.
+Note that `6_tests.R` contains tests for invalid values *and* tests for key values in the final viz product, so this script would need to be modified for an alternative set of counties or updated data.
 3. The .csv and .shp files for Tableau will be saved in the `tableau/` subdirectory and can be used to build the dashboard.

 ### Tableau views

 1. Affected county map
    - show affected areas in orange
-   - action: click on county and go to bar chart 2 for that county
+   - action: click on county/group of counties and go to bar chart 2 for that county
    - action: click somewhere and go to bar chart 2 for affected area
-   - TODO action: select a group of counties and go to bar chart 2 for selected

 2. Bar chart: share of national establishments within NAICS, top 10
   - each bar represents a NAICS